Asymptotic stability of laser-driven lightsails: Enhancement by optical dispersion engineering in gratings: Numerical optimization

 We used multistart multi-level single-linkage~\cite{Rinnooy-Kan:1987ab} as a global point sampler coupled with the method of moving asymptotes~\cite{Svanberg:1987aa} to perform local gradient descent, both available in the NLopt Python package~\cite{Johnson:2007aa}.
-The global point sampler searches the parameter space with bounds defined in Tab.~\ref{tab:params}, which we discuss as follows.
-The grating pitch was not optimized given our results in Sec.~\ref{sec:results}, however, our code allows its optimization~\cite{Lin:2026git}.
-In contrast to our previous approach~\cite{Lin:2024aa}, the grating pitch is optimized instead of wavelength.
-This choice enables efficient gradient calculation for the figure of merit (Eq.~\eqref{eq:FOM}), which contains an average over wavelength.
-Across all parameters, the minimum bound is offset from 0 (or 1 for the refractive indices) to avoid finding structures with zero Jacobian determinant.
+The global point sampler searches the parameter space with bounds defined in Tab.~\ref{tab:bounds}, which we discuss as follows.
+For all optimizations except that at a single-wavelength [Sec.~\ref{sec:narrow_band}], we fixed the pitch equal to the expression in the first row of Tab.~\ref{tab:bounds} to utilize grating-cutoff effects and reduce the size of the search space.
+In contrast to our previous approach~\cite{Lin:2024aa}, the grating pitch is optimized instead of the laser wavelength.
+This choice enables efficient gradient calculation for the figure of merit [Eq.~\eqref{eq:FOM}], which contains an average over wavelength.
+Across all parameters, the minimum bound is offset from 0 (or 1 for the permittivities) to avoid finding structures with zero Jacobian determinant.
 The thicknesses are kept reasonably small given the necessarily low sail mass.
 To largely avoid searching redundant parameter regions, resonator widths and center separation are upper bounded by the grating pitch and half-pitch, respectively.
 Furthermore, inequality constraints on these parameters were passed to the local optimizer.
 However, the global optimization routine does not respect the local optimization constraints and sometimes initializes points in the redundant parameter spaces.
-The Gaussian-beam width can also be toggled as an optimization parameter, but was fixed in our final optimizations.
+The Gaussian-beam width can also be added as an optimization parameter, but was fixed in our final optimizations.
 After several runs, we found $w = 2L'$ was a reasonable tradeoff between an infinitely narrow beam ($w \rightarrow 0$) and a plane wave ($w \rightarrow \infty$).
-Finally, the refractive indices are varied between vacuum and silicon, which is the typical range for proposed lightsail materials~\cite{Lin:2025aa}.
+Finally, the permittivities are varied between vacuum and silicon, which is the typical range for proposed lightsail materials~\cite{Lin:2025aa}.

-The final parameter values for the gratings optimized in this work are displayed in Tab.~\ref{tab:gratings}.
-The narrow-band grating relies on an extremely narrow-band resonance, so the grating parameters require more precision, with the exact values supplied in the data repository~\cite{Lin:2026git}.